 But in addition to these core symptoms that define the disorder, OCD can cause a wide range of other experiences.
 If you or a loved one has OCD, you may be familiar with episodes of frustration, anger, and even rage that result from obsessions and compulsions.
 You’re not alone in this: one study found that 50% of people with OCD experience anger attacks.

-So, is anger a symptom of OCD?
-Does living with OCD cause one to become angry?
+So, is anger a central symptom of OCD?
+Does living with OCD always cause one to become angry?
 How can people with OCD learn to manage their condition and the resulting angry episodes?
 There are quite a few reasons why you may experience anger alongside your OCD—let’s explore the relationship between the condition and it’s lesser-known symptom.

 - Constant stress and anxiety

 - Frustration with living with OCD and its symptoms

 - Feeling out of control of one’s own thoughts and behaviors

 - Compulsions being interrupted or done incorrectly

 - Secondary effects of OCD like sleep loss and social isolation